 You won’t need a visa if you are a citizen of any of the member countries of the European Economic Area or the European Union’s single market.
 These are Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the UK.
 Swiss nationals and citizens of any country listed in the

-Ireland is a great place to study and its universities welcome students from across the world.
-But how much does it cost?
+Dublin is a great place to study and its universities welcome students from across the world.
+But how much will your studies cost?